airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     Old %ebp       <--- (%esp) and (%ebp)

-As you can see, each parameter can be accessed using base pointer addressing modebase pointer addressing mode using the EBP-INDEXED register.
+As you can see, each parameter can be accessed using base pointer addressing modebase pointer addressing mode using the _%ebp_ register.

 Next, the function reserves space on the stack for any local